Our Facilitators

 20 year old Te Aorangi joined TKI as a rangatahi in 2018.
 Since graduating the Atawhai program, she has become a Mentor on the program, Board Member and Facilitator for TAIORA.
 A raukura of Hoani Waititi, having completed her Psychology undergraduate degree, she brings an incredible blend of her own mātauranga and knowledge of Te Ao Māori into her teachings.

-Our External Facilitators
+Our Guest speakers & Facilitators

-Dr. Nikki Penetito-Mehara
+Dr. Nikki Penetito-Hemara

 Ngāti Ranginui, Ngāti Kahungunu, Te Whakatōhea, Ngāti Porou